|A Glossary of Embossing Terminology|

 coin-edge embossing - A special embossing pattern normally seen around the edges of a dinner napkin or cocktail napkin.
 Its purpose is partly decorative and partly for ply bonding.
 Also see paper napkin.

-commercial market - Manufacture and sale of product for use away from the home.
+commercial market - Also known as Away-From-Home (AFH).
+Manufacture and sale of product for use away from the home.
 Products are purchased by the case from a catalog, rather than from a display shelf.
 Storage space is often at a premium.
 Embossing patterns must be designed to accommodate this.

 consumer market - Manufacture and sale of product for use in the home.
 Most of the volume is sold in grocery stores.
 Products and packaging must be designed for display on the store shelf, in very direct competition with other brands.
 Embossing plays a key part in this.

 converting - A process which reduces a large sized parent roll provided by a paper machine into usable small sized rolls or folded products.
 The word "converting" may also mean the machinery that applies a converting process, or even the manufacturing area or department where it is done.
-A great deal of information about converting may be found at www.WebconInc.com.
+More information about converting may be found at www.WebconInc.com.

 cross direction (CD) -